-Other cities are better-looking and/or cooler, but the hotchpotch of architecture and charming, garrulous and child-friendly people give Dublin a huge personality that makes it great for family breaks or as a stopoff during family holidays in Ireland.
-Having enjoyed a meteoric rise over the last 15 years, with help from the EU, Dublin has suddenly embraced change and modernity and become, almost overnight, a city with a cosmopolitan swagger.
+Other cities are better-looking and/or cooler, but the hotchpotch of architecture and charming, garrulous and child-friendly people give Dublin a huge personality that makes it great for family breaks or as a stopover.
+Having enjoyed a meteoric rise over the last 20 years, with help from the EU, Dublin has embraced change and modernity and become, almost overnight, a city with cosmopolitan swagger.
 Café culture and hip bars exploded onto the scene and buildings couldn’t go up quickly enough, with everyone wanting a piece of the pie.

 Visit the Natural History Collection at the National Museum of Ireland in Merrion Street, then head for Dublin Zoo in Phoenix Park.